Grow your business with Ontrack Analytics geographic insights

 You’ve probably noticed this while traveling: store shelves are not stacked in the same way.
 More than that, if you go to a different country, McDonald’s has a different menu, inspired by local food.
-These companies do this for a (good) reason: they leverage geographic insights in order to gain more revenue by appealing to all types of customers individually.
-It makes the offer much more personal and creates a bond between the brand and the consumer.
+These companies do this for a (good) reason: they leverage their customer’s geographic insights in order to gain more revenue by appealing to them in an individual manner It makes the offer much more personal and creates a bond between the brand and the consumer.

 The purchasing behavior of customers is directly influenced by where they live and work.
 Knowing the characteristics that define our customers is important because we can use these insights to better adapt our offer and advertising and generate more sales.

 So how do we get to know the geolocations of our most valuable users in order to create a more efficient marketing strategy?